 If the sound is still missing during screensharing, read on and try the fix, below.

 If there is no sound at all while running Discord, it’s unlikely that your antivirus is the core problem, but you should rule out the possibility.
 Temporarily disable your antivirus program and check if the problem persists.
 (Consult your antivirus documentation for instructions on disabling it.)

 If Discord works properly after you disable the antivirus software, contact the vendor of your antivirus software and ask them for advice, or install a different antivirus solution.

 Fix 6: Reset the voice settings on Discord

-Another common cause of Discord no audio issues during screen sharing is improper voice settings.
-If that’s the cause of your issue, resetting the voice settings to default should fix your issue.
+Another possible cause of Discord no audio issues is improper voice settings.
+If that’s the cause of your issue, resetting the voice settings to default should fix it.
 Follow the instructions below:

 1) Run Discord, and then click the Settings icon.

 2) Click Voice & Video, then Reset Voice Settings.

 4) Try sharing your screen again to test your issue.

 Hope the sound came back now.
 If it didn’t, move on and check the fix, below.